 Before the blackout, mandatory reliability standards only existed in Ontario.
 After the blackout, a Canada-U.S. Task Force was formed to identify the causes of the power outage and seek recommendations to help prevent future outages.
 Their final report identified 46 specific technical and policy recommendations on minimizing or preventing future blackouts; the top recommendation stressed the creation of mandatory reliability standards and enforceability with penalties for non-compliance.
 As a result, today there are standards throughout North America setting out clear roles and responsibilities for system and transmission operators that are monitored and enforced, thus improving the resiliency of the interconnected network.

 Reliability policies also require all the interconnected jurisdictions to formally share their experiences to create a continuous learning process for all power system operators.
 The interconnected power system today is more accountable and works to a higher standard as a result.

 The IESO also works with its partners to plan and prepare for the unexpected.
-This year alone, the IESO will have conducted eight different restoration workshops where participants go through realistic scenario-based simulations to learn how to effectively respond.
-Ontario faces a number of emerging challenges to system resiliency, including extreme weather events, physical security and cyber security.
+Ontario faces a number of challenges to system resiliency, including extreme weather events, threats to physical security and cyberattacks.
 All three elements are part of a changing dynamic where "high-impact, low-frequency" events are now routinely considered as part of system contingency planning and are critical to ensuring future reliability.

 Canada-U.S. Task Force's final report on the August 2003 Blackout